It’s easy to install rim locks. You can install rim locks by the following steps:

 Attach a doorknob and its spindle after the lock body is screwed in.

-A doorknob should be inserted into a lock body and push it through the hole which was drilled.
-Screw in the escutcheon plates for the doorknob and keyway on the exterior part of the door.
+A doorknob should be insert to a lock body and push it through the hole which was drilled.
+Screw in the escutcheon plates for the door knob and keyway on the exterior part of the door.
 Connect the exterior part of the doorknob to the spindle.
 Enter the set screw if possible.
 Check your rim locks to see if it is working properly.